 Unlicensed applications of licensed drugs.

 Recommendations for unlicensed applications were common in all three clusters (bipolar disorder 48.1%, unipolar disorders 50.8%, and anxiety disorders 51.7%).
 In the unipolar group, there were similar proportions of patients for whom only licenced treatments and for whom at least one unlicensed application was recommended (33 and 32 patients, respectively).
 Post-hoc analysis found no significant influences of gender on the likelihood of unlicensed prescribing.
 Across all 3 clusters, a total of 74 patients were recommended unlicensed treatments, among whom 46 (62.1 %) were females.
 In the unipolar depressive disorder cluster, unlicensed prescriptions were recommended in 50 % of males and 51.2 % of females (p=.924), in the bipolar disorder cluster unlicensed prescriptions were recommended in 52% of males and 45% of females (p=.610), and in the anxiety disorder cluster, unlicensed prescriptions were recommended in 40% of males and 58 % of females (p=.359).
-By contrast, there was a significant influence of age: unlicensed prescriptions were recommended in 53% of patients under 65 years (combining all 3 clusters) compared to 28% in patients aged 65 years or older ( p=0.023).
+By contrast, there was a significant influence of age: unlicensed prescriptions were recommended in 53% of patients under 65 years (combining all 3 clusters), compared to 28% in patients aged 65 years or older ( p=0.023).

 Using history of treatment with ECT as a marker of illness severity, 30.3% of patients in the ‘off-label’ group and 28.12 % of the exclusively licenced group had received ECT (p-value, 0.847).
 In the ‘off-label’ group only 30 .3 % of patients had undergone inpatient psychiatric treatment, as compared to 50 % among the exclusively licenced group, but this difference was not significant (p-value, 0.105).
 By contrast, only 3.0% of patients in the ‘off-label’ group, compared to 18.1% in the exclusively licenced group, had a history of psychosis, this difference being marginally significant (p-value, 0.048).
 In the bipolar group, large proportions of patients with long-term illness were found in both the ‘off-label’ and exclusively licenced groups (93.9% and 87.5 %, respectively: p-value, 0.321).
 Only 12.1% of patients in the ‘off-label’ group and 15.6% in the exclusively licenced group had a history of self-harm, there being no difference between groups (p-value, 0.48).

 In the anxiety disorder group, there were similar proportions of patients (15 and 14 patients, respectively) who were recommended to receive ‘off-label’ or exclusively licenced prescriptions.
 As anticipated, few patients had undergone treatment with ECT (1 patient in the off-label group, no patient in the licenced group).
 Only 1 patient in either group had undergone previous inpatient psychiatric treatment; and only 1 patient from each group had a history of psychosis.
-Large proportions of patients in both groups (93.3% ‘off-label, 78.6 % exclusively licenced) had a history of long-term illness (p-value, 0.272).
+Large proportions of patients in both groups (93.3% ‘off-label’, 78.6 % exclusively licenced) had a history of long-term illness (p-value, 0.272).
 Only 1 patient (in the ‘off-label’ group) had a history of self-harm.

-A total of 101of 148 patients had some form of physical comorbidity and 56 % of these patients received a recommendation for an unlicensed medication.
+A total of 101of 148 patients had some form of physical comorbidity, and 56 % of these patients received a recommendation for an unlicensed medication.
 The proportion of patients with physical comorbidity who received a recommendation for an unlicensed application did not vary greatly across the three clusters (unipolar depressive disorder, 41.8%; bipolar disorder cluster, 35%; anxiety disorder cluster, 55.5 %.

 Discussion